Isuru2701/VCSync/README.md

 ```
 ## Prerequisites
 - [Git](https://git-scm.com/downloads) should be installed.
+- A **empty** remote repository to push to, with a valid url.
+The branch can only be master.
 - You are logged into your GitHub Account from your device.
-- A repository to push to, with a valid url.
-The branch can only be master.
-- You have access to the repository you are pushing to.
+- You must have access to the repository you are pushing to.
 - Any files/folders you'd like to ignore must be added to a .gitignore in the vault seperately.

+## Installation & Setup
+- Download vcsync.zip from the latest [Release](https://github.com/Isuru2701/VCSync/releases).
+- Open the vault from your file explorer.
+- Extract the ZIP into /.obsidian/plugins/vsync/ (if /plugins/ doesn't exist, make the folder).
+- Open Obsidian >> Settings >> enable Community Plugins if it isn't already.
+- VCSync should appear in the list, toggle it to enable the plugin.
+- Click on the settings icon and input the current remote url and **click register remote**.
+- A folder-sync icon should appear in the left ribbon menu, click on that periodically to update your repo.

+!!
+WARNING !!
+The pull function may not work as intended and may put the repository in an unpredictable state.
+**Please make sure you have a backup of your notes elsewhere, just in case, as the plugin is still in production.
+I am not responsible for any lost data.**

+If pushing fails, please try restarting the app.
+If the issue persists, raise an [issue](https://github.com/Isuru2701/VCSync/issues).

+If you would like to contribute to this project or customize this plugin, please feel free to fork this repository.

 ## TODO
 - [x] Setup for correct vault (autodetect)
 - [x] Figure out how to automate git vcs.